bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 Remember, sibling selectors apply rules to all the selectors of the same type that follow the first type.

-Let\'s go to the html again to identify what will be styled.
+Let&apos;s go to the html again to identify what will be styled.

 The first div tag is the reference.